 - An analytics package (also sometimes called ‘website statistics’), to help you understand who’s visiting your website and how they use it.

 Shared hosting is generally regarded as the most basic form of web hosting.
-Many web hosting companies simply call their shared hosting service ‘web hosting’.
+Many web hosting companies refer to their shared hosting services as ‘web hosting’.

 Shared hosting: what’s it good for?

 Shared hosting is a cheap, basic service.
 It’s mainly good for:

 - Publishing simple websites.
 If your company website is a simple brochure-style site, or a straightforward online shop, shared hosting should be adequate.
 Shop around to find reliable web hosting.

 - Starting an online shop.
 Many shared hosting packages come with tools that make it easier to create an online shop so you can start selling online.

 - Publishing a blog.
 Shared hosting packages are ideal if you’re starting a business blog.
 Most come ready-to-go with popular blogging packages so you can get set up quickly.

 - Website design and development.
 If you’re building a new website from scratch, maybe with a web designer or developer, a shared hosting package is a good place to create and develop your site.

 It takes relatively little technical knowledge to start using shared hosting.
 Packages usually come ready-to-go for most common uses, and if you’re hosting a website you simply need to follow the instructions to upload your files.

 Very cheap web hosting packages can be a false economy.
 In order to keep costs down, some shared hosting companies cram as many customers as possible onto each server, meaning your website can become slow or completely unavailable.